What is Oral Thrush?

 - amphotericin B (AmBisome, Fungizone), used for more severe cases of oral thrush

-Even though oral thrush is unlikely to cause any serious harm, it’s important to get it treated right away so it can’t spread and cause further complications.
+Even though oral thrush is unlikely to cause any serious harm, it’s essential to get it treated right away so it can’t spread and cause further complications.
 Practicing good oral hygiene will prevent any fungus in your mouth from multiplying to uncontrollable levels.
 Make sure to brush twice daily and floss.
-Don’t share cups or utensils with others and try to limit food with high sugar contents.
-If you have any concerns, see your dentist as they can help figure out a solution that’s perfect for you.
+Don’t share cups or utensils with others, and try to limit food with high sugar content.
+If you have any concerns, see your dentist, as they can help figure out a solution that’s perfect for you.